 - Preheat oven to 425 degrees Fahrenheit.
-Lightly rub a little oil (about ½ tablespoon) over a large sheet pan to grease and set aside.
+Grease a large sheet pan with ½ tablespoon of avocado oil and set aside.

 - Clean, peel (if desired) and cut potatoes into fries.
 To make fries, for each potato, slice a little off one side.
 Now, turn the potato over so it lays on the flat end (makes things easier to cut).
-Slice the potato (I like anywhere from a ¼-inch to a ½-inch thick).
-Now, cut those slices into fries.
+Slice the potato lengthwise (I like anywhere from a ¼-inch to a ½-inch thick).
+Then, cut those slices into fries.
 Place fries into a bowl of fresh water as you are cutting them so they don't brown.Note: Fries were a little less than a ½-inch in width.
 You can cut smaller or larger, should you wish.
 Your cook time may vary slightly.

 - Place potatoes into a clean tea towel and pat dry of excess moisture.
 This is important because it will help the fries crisp up nicely.

-- In a dry bowl, toss potatoes with remaining 2 tablespoons of oil, salt, black pepper, garlic powder and paprika.
+- In a dry bowl, toss potatoes with remaining 2 tablespoons of avocado oil, salt, black pepper, garlic powder and paprika.

 Homemade Cheese Sauce

 - Melt butter in a saucepan over medium-low heat.

-- Once butter has melted, whisk in flour to form and paste and cook 1 to 2 minutes.
+- Once butter has melted, whisk in flour to form and paste and cook for 1 to 2 minutes.

 - Gradually whisk in milk, ¼ cup at first.
 Initially it will be very thick.
 Whisk in remaining milk, ¼ cup at a time, stirring for about 30 seconds to 1 minute after each addition.
 Cook until the mixture coats the back of a spoon.
 Once you've reached that consistency, stir in sriracha hot sauce, black pepper and salt.

-- Turn off heat and whisk in shredded cheese, ⅓ cup at a time, not adding more until each batch has incorporated into the sauce and everything is combined and smooth.
+- Turn off heat and whisk in shredded cheddar cheese, ⅓ cup at a time, not adding more until each batch has incorporated into the sauce and everything is combined and smooth.
 The sauce is quite thick (and will further thicken as it cools).
 If you want a thinner sauce, feel free to whisk in a little more milk.